sensegrouppro/Security-System/README.md

 Commercial buildings have more square footage, more entry points, more people moving through them, and higher stakes for theft and liability.
 The equipment needs to run continuously, 24 hours a day, 7 days a week, in conditions ranging from -30°C Ontario winters to summer humidity.
 Footage needs to hold up in insurance claims and police investigations.
 Systems need to integrate with access control, alarm systems, and business networks.

-That's why commercial CCTV installation is a structured, multi-stage process rather than a quick afternoon job.
+That's why [commercial CCTV installation](https://sense-group.pro/security-cameras-installation/toronto/) is a structured, multi-stage process rather than a quick afternoon job.
 Let's go through each step.

----

 ## Step 1: Security Assessment and Site Survey

-[Add image: A Sense Group technician with a clipboard conducting a walkthrough of a commercial property, checking entry points and camera sightlines]

 Every professional commercial CCTV installation starts here.
 No reputable installer should quote a system without walking your property first.

-At Sense Group, we offer free onsite assessments for all Toronto and GTA businesses.
+At [Sense Group](https://sense-group.pro/), we offer free onsite assessments for all Toronto and GTA businesses.
 Here is what that visit covers:

 **Mapping entry and exit points.** Every door, gate, loading dock, emergency exit, and vehicle access point gets noted.
 These are always priority camera locations.